Janerhagop/5-inch-Drone-Frame/README.md

    - Note:Also the Mounting System Provided in the Assembly file.
 3. Motor Mounting
    The arms are designed to fit standard 2205 to 2306 motors.
 Use the provided holes to secure the motors with M3 screws.
+- Top Frame and Standoffs can be connected using M3 Screws.
+- Also the Bottom Frame and Standoffs Can be connected using M3 Screws.
+- You can Mount the Fligh controller Stack using M3 Screws.

 ## Materials
 - Recommended Material: Carbon fiber (2mm,3mm or 5mm thickness for frame components).
 - Fasteners: M4 screws and lock nuts.
 - Standoffs: 20-25-30mm aluminum or nylon standoffs for assembling the top and bottom plates.
-- Top Plate: 3mm
+- Top Plate: 2.5mm
-- Bottom Plate: 3mm
+- Bottom Plat: 2.5mm
-- Center Plate: 2mm
+- Center Plate: 2.5mm
 - Arm Plate: 5mm or You can use 4mm

 - ## Customization
 The frame is fully customizable, and the SolidWorks files can be modified to suit your needs.
 Feel free to:
 - Adjust arm length for different motor sizes or propeller dimensions.